-This Balete tree is the oldest and biggest tree in the island of Siquijor.
+This Balete tree is the oldest and biggest tree on the island of Siquijor.
 Also, it is a mysterious 400-year-old tree.
-There is a small pond connecting to the tree where you can go for a fish spa for free.
+There is a small pond connecting to the tree where you can go to a fish spa for free.

 San Isidro Old Church

 A Roman Catholic church, considered as the oldest church in Siquijor.
 It is commonly known as Lazi Church.
 More to that, you can see the San Isidro Convent right in front of it.

 San Isidro Convent is the largest convent in the Philippines.
 During the Spanish colonial era, the convent had established.
 Not to mention, it showcases collections of important church relics and paraphernalia.

 This has been the most popular tourist spot on the island which is well known for Tarzan swings.
 The swings are actually the highlight of this place.
 That’s why a lot of tourists want to try this kind of activity.
 By the way, for only Php 20, you can plunge unlimited into the clear blue waters of the falls.

 In addition, if you do not know how to swim like me, you can rent a vest which costs around Php 100.

 There is nothing much more interesting here.
 Actually, this is the passageway to Salagdoong Beach.
 Besides, it is such an amazing view to go to the beach.

 Salagdoong Beach Resort

 Salagdoong Beach Resort is the best for diving.
 If you go to the diving area, you will witness the captivating view of the sea.
 I wish I could dive into the deep blue seawater.
 It’s very beautiful.
 In reality, I just hope that the facilities will be kept maintained.